-The direct role is abolished at NOCA, so in the future the Network Manager will have the management responsibility.
-NOCA therefore welcomes Urik S. Brix as the new Network Manager with accession on January 1, 2019.
+The direct role is abolished at NOCA, so in the future the Head of NOCA will have the management responsibility.
+NOCA therefore welcomes Urik S. Brix as the new Head of NOCA with accession on January 1, 2019.

-The current Development Manager at NOCA Lars Hoffmann resigns from the position with the end of December 2018, then joins the position of Learning Director at DHI Group.
+The former Development Manager at NOCA, Lars Hoffmann, resigns from the position with the end of December 2018, then joins the position of Learning Director at DHI Group.

 The secretariat has further connected Cecilie Zielke-Jacobsen and Maria Beck Petersen as full time employees to support day-to-day operations and assist in the development of NOCA.